heroku/hk/doc/staging.md

 # Staging configuration

-To release a production version of hk, export the follow variables to the local environment in which you'll be running the `hkdist` command.
+To release a staging version of hk, export the follow variables to the local environment in which you'll be running the `hkdist` command.

 ```
 export BUILDBRANCH=staging